Funding opportunity

 Aim

-This funding opportunity aims to support research projects that enable early to mid-career researchers to build connections with established research programmes in order to further or help translate their research in advanced materials.
+This funding opportunity aims to support research projects that enable early to mid-career researchers to build new connections with established research programmes in order to further or help translate their research in advanced materials.

 Scope